Dressing for work after maternity leave

-This week, our image management expert, Sally Smy, founder of Queen Bee Styling, shares her thoughts on dressing for work when returning from maternity leave.
+This week, our image management expert, Sally Smy, founder of Queen Bee Styling, shares her thoughts on dressing for work after maternity leave.

 Stepping back into the workplace after maternity leave can be daunting and preparation is key to a smooth transition.
 Your image and appearance will probably be way down on your list of priorities as there are so many other important tasks such as childcare, to sort out.
 Feeling confident in how you look however, is a vital part of getting yourself prepared.
 Your image is an important part of your personal brand and sends a visual message to colleagues whether you are conscious of it or not.